Skip to content

 port: 5173,

-strictPort: false, // true exits on port conflict instead of trying the next port
+strictPort: false, // true: exit on port conflict instead of trying next port

 open: false,